*Note: the installation and use of the NOUS system to monitor and observe the colony of seahorses in Stratoni is a pilot program still in testing.

 This constant window into the underwater world of the Stratoni seahorses provides an invaluable opportunity for scientists to observe the seahorses unimpeded behavior over great periods of time and to record significantly more unobstructed data than is obtainable through any other currently-existing method of study.

-The system consists of prototype submarine housings equipped with cameras (day and night IR), lights, a temperature measurement sensor and windshield wipers for the camera lenses.
-The system can be extended so as a hydrophone connected to the housing provides acoustic data.
-The whole operation is controlled by a multitasking computing unit.
-The network of the underwater cameras ends up in a submarine hub, which is powered by cable from the shore or by a surface buoy (the latter with power from solar panels).
-System capacity is estimated to be up to 10 connected cameras grouped in two hubs.
-In addition the system can be equipped with a hydrological current meter for flow monitoring.
-The system transfers data through an internet connection, via fibre optic and a GSM link to a server and cloud.
-The deployed system is able to collect complete weather data along with solar power data (in case of buoys), with their statistics for both.
+The NOUS Stratoni system set-up consists of prototype submarine housings equipped with cameras (day and night Infra-red), lights, a temperature measurement sensor, and windshield wipers for the camera lenses.
+Additionally, the system can be extended to include a hydrophone connected to the housing which would provide acoustic data.
+The whole operation is controlled by a NOUS multitasking computing unit.
+The network of the underwater cameras culminates in a submarine hub, which is powered by a cable from the shore or by a surface buoy (the latter with power from solar panels).
+The NOUS Stratoni system capacity is estimated to be up to 10 connected cameras grouped in two hubs.
+Additionally, the system can be equipped with a hydrological current meter for flow monitoring.
+Data from the NOUS Stratoni system is transferred through an internet connection, via fiber-optic and a GSM link to a server and cloud.
+The deployed system is also able to collect both complete weather data along with solar power data (in case of buoys).

-The proposed system is equipped with Artificial Intelligence capabilities in order to distinguish, classify, associate and perceive significant differences in measurable parameters that take place and can be considered of scientific interest for the aquatic environment, as described above.
+The proposed NOUS Stratoni system is equipped with Artificial Intelligence capabilities that allow it to distinguish, classify, associate and perceive significant differences in measurable parameters that take place in the aquatic environment.
+These data can be extremely beneficial to the ongoing study of the area and are considered of scientific interest.
 Machine Learning and Deep Neural Networks will implement the above algorithms for intelligent information processing from images and spectrograms for sound recognition.